-I bet you that Starbucks did their research and found that eighteen stickers is the magic number – not 24, not 12, but 18.
+I bet you that Starbucks did their research and found that eighteen stickers are the magic number – not 24, not 12, but 18.
 A goal that’s challenging enough to give the rush of victory upon completion.

-When you’re an employee working for that uncertain promotion, paying debts that seems to never go away, and saving for retirement that’s still years ahead – achieving a short-term goal such as getting the Starbucks planner is always a huge boost to your self-esteem.
+When you’re an employee working for that uncertain promotion, paying debts that seem to never go away, and saving for retirement that’s still years ahead – achieving a short-term goal such as getting the Starbucks planner is always a huge boost to your self-esteem.

 Tradition – Experience – Prize

 Combine all three and you have a potent marketing strategy – one that Starbucks has effectively applied for many years now.